-Your School Reps will attend many meetings at both the College and School Level, focusing on all aspects of your academic experience.
-The highest meeting a School Rep will attend is the LTOE (Learning, Teaching and Ouality Enhancement) meeting.
-As a Course Rep, it's important that you feed information up to your School Rep (especially if it is an issue that affects students in the whole School, College, or University).
-Regular communication with your School Rep will enable them to ensure that feedback is explored at the right level and without your information; School Reps would find it very difficult to represent your views effectively.
-If you cannot get in touch with your School Rep, you can fill in a Course Rep Journal and the SU will make sure the information gets to the right people.
+Your Department Reps will attend many meetings at both the College and Department Level, focusing on all aspects of your academic experience.
+The highest meeting a Department Rep will attend is the LTOE (Learning, Teaching and Ouality Enhancement) meeting.
+As a Course Rep. it's important that you feed information up to your Department Rep (especially if it is an issue that affects students in the whole Department, College, or University).
+Regular communication with your Department Rep will enable them to ensure that feedback is explored at the right level and without your information; Department Reps would find it very difficult to represent your views effectively.
+If you cannot get in touch with your Department Rep. vou can fill in a Course Rep Journal and the SU will make sure the information gets to the right people.